-If you did not receive all the funds that you earned, you may be due a post-withdrawal disbursement.
+If the student did not receive all the funds earned, he/she may be due a post-withdrawal disbursement.

-If your post-withdrawal disbursement includes loan funds, the institution will contact you to get your permission before disbursing the funds.
-At that point, you will be provided with the option to decline, some or all of the loan funds.
-Before accepting loan funds, you must consider that you must pay back the money with interest.
+If the post-withdrawal disbursement includes loan funds, the institution will contact the student to request written authorization before disbursing the funds.
+At that point, the student will be provided with the option to accept or decline some or all of the loan funds.
+The institution will provide written notification to the student (or parent) of his/her eligibility for a post-withdrawal disbursement of loan funds within 30 days of the date of determination that the student withdrew.
+The student will be allowed at least 14 days to provide written confirmation of their decision.
+Before accepting loan funds, students should consider that they must pay back the loan funds with interest.

-The institution will automatically credit to your student account all, or a portion of your post-withdrawal disbursement of grant funds to pay for contracted tuition, fees, and room and board charges.
-The institution will automatically use all, or a portion of your post-withdrawal disbursement of grant funds to pay for other institutional charges if, prior to your withdrawal, you provided your permission.
-If you did not provide your permission prior to withdrawing, the institution will contact you to offer the funds.
+The institution will automatically credit the student's account with any post-withdrawal disbursement of grant funds to pay for contracted tuition, fees, and room and board charges.
+The institution will also automatically credit the student's account with the post-withdrawal disbursement of grant funds to pay for other institutional charges if, prior to withdrawal, the student provided authorization.
+The institution will disburse the post-withdrawal disbursement of grant funds in excess of outstanding current charges and other institutional charges (if authorized by the student) to the student within 45 days of the date of determination that the student withdrew.